-The resin of Guggul, whose name translates as "that which protects against disease", is used as incense to ward off mosquitoes.
-In Ayurveda, Guggul is used internally, especially for joint problems such as rheumatism, osteoarthritis or arthritis, which is attributed to its antiseptic, anti-inflammatory and analgesic effects.
-But Guggul is also used in Ayurveda for obesity, high cholesterol, arteriosclerosis, cysts and abscesses.
+The resin of Guggul, whose name translates as "that which protects against disease," is used as an incense to repel mosquitoes.
+In Ayurveda, Guggul is taken internally. v.aIt is used for joint problems such as rheumatism, osteoarthritis, and arthritis, which is attributed to its antiseptic, anti-inflammatory, and analgesic properties.
+Guggul is also used in Ayurveda for obesity, high cholesterol, arteriosclerosis, cysts, and abscesses.

-The first scientific work on Guggul, published in 1966, focused on its effect on fat metabolism, particularly the relationship between obesity and arteriosclerosis.
-It was observed that patients who were given Guggul resin not only improved the condition of their blood vessels, but also their obesity.
+The first scientific study on guggul, published in 1966, focused on its effect on lipid metabolism, particularly the relationship between obesity and arteriosclerosis.
+It was observed that patients receiving guggul resin not only improved their blood vessel condition, but also their obesity.

 Today we know from clinical trials that Guggul extract